Kopargaon taluka

-Kopargaon taluka, is a taluka in Shirdi subdivision of Ahmednagar district in Maharashtra State of India.
+Kopargaon taluka is a taluka in Shirdi subdivision of Ahmednagar district in Maharashtra state of India.

 Area

 The table below shows area of the taluka by land type.

 Villages

 There are around 79 villages in Kopargaon taluka.
 For a list of villages see Villages in Kopargaon taluka.

-There are major villages like Karanji bk, Kolapewadi, Manjur, Chas Nali, Sanwaster, Pohegaon, Dhamori, Dauch Khurd, sangvi bhusar, Rawanda, etc.
+Major villages include Karanji bk, Kolapewadi, Manjur, Chas Nali, Sanwaster, Pohegaon, Dhamori, Dauch Khurd, Sangvi Bhusar, and Rawanda.

 Population

-The table below shows population of the taluka by sex.
-The data is as per 2001 census.

-Rain Fall
+Kopargaon taluka has a population of 302,452 according to the 2011 census.
+Kopargaon had a literacy rate of 69.75% and a sex ratio of 942 females per 1000 males.
+65,273 (21.58%) lived in urban areas.
+Scheduled Castes and Scheduled Tribes make up 13.36% and 11.37% of the population respectively.

+At the time of the 2011 Census of India, 88.86% of the population in the district spoke Marathi, 5.26% Hindi and 3.01% Urdu as their first language.

+Rainfall

-The Table below details of rainfall from year 1981 to 2004.
+The Table below details rainfall from 1981 to 2004.